Madhurima-Ghosh/FEVA-ICS-Framework/README.md

 The framework is **fully customizable**:

 - 🔧 **Change the dataset**: Use your own or public datasets like SWaT or BATADAL.
+The Datasets are publicly available at:
+To install each dataset, simply download and extract the archives on disk.
+The datasets are redistributions of existing and copyrighted datasets, we only offer a convenient repackaging of these datasets.
 - 🎯 **Upload your targeted NIDS**: Upload your own executable targeted ML-based NIDS and Anomaly Detector (in pickle, joblib or h5 format).
 - 🧪 **Adjust attack or training parameters** to test different robustness scenarios.